wright-group/phasematching_calc/docs/examples.rst

     -13.0000000000000

-In this example, changing w3 by +160 cm-1 would result in the same phasematching as an angle change of +0.20 degrees.
+In this example, changing w3 by +160 cm-1 would result in the same phasematching as an angle change of -0.20 degrees (likely rounded to tenths), for a -10 cm-1 change in the low frequency infrared input.
  Changes in w3 in this range would result in very large wavelength changes needed over an entire scan.
 On the other hand, phasematching angle changes may be restricted to a small range due to aberrations.
-It is possible that the two can be modified in tandem in some studies.
+ It is possible that the two can be modified in tandem in some studies...for example, moving w3 by 80 cm-1 and angle by 0.10 deg.

 **Example 7**.
 Comparison of DOVE vs TSF signal intensity.
 WIth the oriented sapphire:water:sapphire sample,